Executive summary (TL;DR)

 Vulnerability discovery through fuzzing

-During penetration tests, we occasionally come across VoIPmonitor, running silently in the background, generating audio recordings or traffic captures which are then presented to end users via some fancy web application.
+During our VoIP penetration tests, we occasionally come across VoIPmonitor, running silently in the background, generating audio recordings or traffic captures which are then presented to end users via some fancy web application.
 It is also commonly used by administrators as a SIP packet sniffer, to measure quality of service or to generate statistical and billing reports.
 It is actually a great tool and pretty amazing in terms of features and what it does for VoIP administrators and developers.

 As part of our research, we felt it was worth investing some time in VoIPmonitor bug hunting.
 A few downloads, builds and configurations later, we had the sniffer and GUI system to test against.
 The obvious starting point was to fire up SIPVicious PRO’s fuzzing tool which randomly sends malformed SIP messages.
 There were no obvious crashes, which is not surprising when fuzzing a mature tool such as VoIPmonitor.
 However, we don’t give up that easily!
 So, we started to switch on different VoIPmonitor features.
 One such feature was the live sniffer which when switched on, crashed VoIPmonitor in a matter of seconds!